OSURoboticsClub/aerial_avionics/flight_controller/README.md

 ========================
 _Flight control board_

-v4.0
+v3.9
 ----
-_In progress_
+_In fabrication_

 Complete redesign with new microcontroller pin configuration.
-Significant additions will include the following:
+Significant additions include the following:

-  * uBlox GPS
   * MS5611 barometer
   * MPU-9250 9DoF sensor in place of MPU-6000
   * MicroSD card reader
-  * High-speed USB
+  * Full-speed USB
   * More TIM channels and UART buses
   * Killswitch BJTs replaced with MOSFETs, and more of 'em
   * External SPI and I2C buses